BedrockSolutions/factomd-docker/README.md

   * Example: `8080`
 * `uri`: An absolute URI, with protocol.
 Example:
   * `https://api.bar.com/foo`
-* `uri-reference`: A relative path, fragment, or any other style of URI reference.
+* `uriReference`: A relative path, fragment, or any other style of URI reference.
 Examples:
   * `https://foo.com`
   * `/foo/bar.html`